llj110/llj110.github.io/_publications/2022/2022-ksem-llj.md

 ---
-title:          NNDF: A new neural detection network for aspect-category sentiment analysis
+title:          NNDF A new neural detection network for aspect-category sentiment analysis
 date:           2021-04-13 00:10:00 +0800
 selected:       true
 pub:            "International Conference on Knowledge Science, Engineering and Management (KSEM)"